Gemini (language model): Nano Banana

-Reception

 A September 2025 review in TechRadar reported that Nano Banana was more realistic and consistent across multiple prompts than ChatGPT's image generation.
 A review in Tom's Guide praised its ability to handle creative and lively image edits.
 Another review in PC Gamer mentioned that the model did not have some basic editing tools like cropping, and that the product sometimes did not apply changes, but reverted back to the original image instead.
 Nano Banana showed good performance in architectural visualization, for producing imagery at the correct scale even with complex geometry.

+On February 26, 2026, Nano Banana 2 was rolled out and integrated into the Gemini chatbot, Search AI Mode, and Lens.
+It is a faster version built on Gemini 3.1 Flash Image, with better instruction following and text rendering.
+At the 2026 Google I/O keynote in May, Google announced a Nano Banana–powered image-generation platform called Google Pics, part of the Google Workspace suite.

+On July 30, 2026, Google released integration of Nano Banana with Google Earth.
+The AI service was pulled within 24 hours due to backlash from researchers, open-source investigators, and social media users due to propensity to provide misinformation.
+The lack of restrictions in prompts were highlighted by social media users generating altered imagery of large-scale disasters and military activity, of highlight being a recreation of the September 11th attacks.

 Technical specifications

 As Gemini is multimodal, each context window can contain multiple forms of input.
 The different modes can be interleaved and do not have to be presented in a fixed order, allowing for a multimodal conversation.
 For example, the user might open the conversation with a mix of text, picture, video, and audio, presented in any order, and Gemini might reply with the same free ordering.
 Input images may be of different resolutions, while video is inputted as a sequence of images.
 Audio is sampled at 16 kHz and then converted into a sequence of tokens by the Universal Speech Model.
 Gemini's dataset is multimodal and multilingual, consisting of "web documents, books, and code, and includ[ing] image, audio, and video data".

 Gemini and Gemma models are decoder-only transformers, with modifications to allow efficient training and inference on TPUs.
 The 1.0 generation uses multi-query attention.
+However, no whitepapers were published for Gemini 2.0, 2.5, and 3.